uga-libraries/hub-monitoring/README.md

 collection_summary.py

-- directory (required): the directory with the folders to be summarized
+- input_directory (required): the directory with the folders to be summarized, which must be the directory containing the status folders

 format_list.py